 Here is how you can clear your smoke detector if you find it dirty:

-- Remove the outer cover of the chamber from the smoke detector.
+• Remove the outer cover of the chamber from the smoke detector.

-- Now wipe the outer cover with a cloth to remove any debris accumulation.
+• Now wipe the outer cover with a cloth to remove any debris accumulation.

-- You can use a vacuum or a cotton cloth to clean the inside part of the smoke detector to make it dust free.
+• You can use a vacuum or a cotton cloth to clean the inside part of the smoke detector to make it dust-free.

-- While removing or cleaning, try to handle it delicately.
+• While removing or cleaning, try to handle it delicately.
 Because you can find a sensor that may break if you push it hard.

-- After cleaning it, fix the outer cover.
+• After cleaning it, fix the outer cover.

-- Now recheck your device.
+• Now recheck your device.

 It must be solved if this is the reason for the frequent red flash.

-3. A defective smoke alarm
+3. There is a defective smoke alarm

 Distinguishing between a smoke detector and a smoke alarm is important.